tjormola/delightful/README.txt

    Delightful doesn't try to re-invent the wheel.
 Widgets depend heavily on [12]Vicious widget library.
-A few of the widgets just extend an existing Vicious widget by providing an icon and widget data display configuration for the Vicious widget used under the hoods.
+A few of the widgets just extend an existing Vicious widget by providing an icon and widget data display configuration for the Vicious widget used under the hood.
 Some of the widgets provide features not available in existing Vicious widgets by implementing the Vicious widget interface and then add "the bling" on top of that.